 Pavlos Tsiantos started skiing when he was 6 years old.
 Born in the Czech Republic, his mother was Czech and his father Greek.
 Pavlos moved back to Greece at the age of 12.
 As a kid, he practiced winter sports and ice skating.

-Pavlos traveled the world in search for amazing mountaineering experiences.
+Pavlos traveled the world in search of amazing mountaineering experiences.
 He visited the Andes and the Himalayas.
 In 2004, he reached the peak of Mount Everest with a Greek expedition.
 After that, he focused on ski touring and ski mountaineering.
 Ski mountaineering for Pavlos means double the fun: “You can hike up and then descend on skis!
 I was hooked forever”.

 So what do we need to know about ski touring in Greece?
 Come in for Pavlos’ top exclusive tips!